saraspotey2-debug/Experiment-5/README.md

 9. A key-value pair can be removed or can be deleted using pop.
 Syntax- Name_of_the_dictionary.pop("Key").
 10. If only value is to be updated for this Syntax- Name_of_the_dictionary["key_whose_value_to_be_updated"]=Updated value.

-11. # Algorithm-1
+# Algorithm-1
-12. 1.
-Start.
+1. Start.
 2. To create a dictionary of product names and its prices.
 3. To update the value of a key.
 4. To print the updated dictionary.
 5. End.

 # Algorithm-2
 1. Start.
 2. To create a dictionary of names and marks.
 3. To take the input of the name from the user.
 4. To print the marks of the student.
 5. End.

 # Algorithm-3
 1. Start.
 2. To create the dictionary of username and password.
 3. To take inputs of username and password from the user.
 4. To print login successfully if username=password.
 5. To print invalid username or password using else statement.
 6. End.

 # Algorithm-4
 1. Start.
 2. To create a dictionary of names and marks.
 3. To print the name of the topper and marks of the topper.
 4. End.

 # Conclusion
-a dictionary in Python is a powerful and flexible data structure used to store data in the form of key–value pairs.
+A dictionary in Python is a powerful and flexible data structure used to store data in the form of key–value pairs.
 It allows fast access, easy modification, and efficient data management.
 Dictionaries are mutable, keys are unique, and values can be of any data type.
 Because of their efficiency and readability, dictionaries are widely used in real-world applications such as databases, configuration settings, and data processing.
 Hence, dictionaries play an important role in Python programming for organizing and handling data effectively.